inveniosoftware/docs-invenio-rdm/docs/releases/v14/upgrade-v14.0.md

 [Pnpm](https://pnpm.io/) is now the recommended tool to manage Javascript dependencies in InvenioRDM (don't worry npm still works) because it is much faster, [has better protection against supply chain attacks](https://pnpm.io/supply-chain-security), and has good community support.
 If you have it installed, `invenio-cli` and lower level `invenio` commands will use it under the hood.

-1. Locally, simply install [pnpm](https://pnpm.io/installation) version 10 (working version at time of writing).
+1. Locally, install [pnpm](https://pnpm.io/installation) version 10 (working version at time of writing).

 2. Make sure to set "pnpm" as your invenio javascript package manager in `.invenio`.